-We originally made this dish with salmon.
-But one evening we craved this delicious dish with the crunchy but soft on the inside potatoes with this warming cajun flavouring, but we had no salmon in the fridge.
-We did have some chicken so we used the chicken instead of salmon.
-It turned out to be a winner and this dish will probably coming back on our table very soon.
+Cajun-Style Charred Chicken with Cowboy Potatoes is a delicious and easy-to-make dish that is perfect for any occasion.
+We originally created this dish with salmon, but one evening, we craved the dish with its crunchy but soft on the inside potatoes and the warming Cajun flavouring.
+Unfortunately, we didn’t have any salmon in the fridge, but we did have some chicken, so we decided to use that instead.
+To our surprise, it turned out to be a winner, and this dish will probably be coming back on our table very soon.

 Cajun-Style Charred Chicken With Cowboy Potatoes